 Collagen is the protein that keeps the skin elastic, preventing it from getting wrinkled and saggy.
 By fighting free radicals, vitamin E oil helps to fade wrinkles away after some time.

 Thanks to its free radical-fighting properties, vitamin E oil is perfect for treating sunburns.
-Rubbing a few drops of it can help soothe burned skin because the antioxidants contained in it will neutralize the effects of ultraviolet radiations.
+Rubbing a few drops of it can help soothe burned skin because the antioxidants contained in it will neutralize the effects of ultraviolet radiation.

-You can get a bottle of vitamin E oil, or simply capsules that you can then break open.
+You can get a bottle of vitamin E oil or simply capsules that you can then break open.
 As a matter of fact, vitamin E oil is good for all types of burns, not only sunburns.
 As long as the burn is not too widely-spread, you can easily use the oil for soothing.